pudly/schmopera-hugo/content/articles/talking-with-singers-rowan-pierce.md

 related_articles = []
 related_companies = []
 related_people = []
-short_description = "\"To sing professionally brings with it a responsibility to create a parallel world for people to get lost in when every day life needs something else, or to provide people with an outlet for their emotions, some times even when they don't realise they need one!\"" slug = "talking-with-singers-rowan-pierce" title = "Talking with singers: Rowan Pierce" youtube_url = ""
+short_description = "\"To sing professionally brings with it a responsibility to create a parallel world for people to get lost in when every day life needs something else, or to provide people with an outlet for their emotions, sometimes even when they don't realise they need one!\"" slug = "talking-with-singers-rowan-pierce" title = "Talking with singers: Rowan Pierce" youtube_url = ""